Khara dupatta

-Khada dupatta (upright stole) is the traditional wedding dress of hyderabadi Muslim brides in the Indian subcontinent.
+Khada dupatta (Urdu: کھڑا دوپٹہ "upright stole") is the traditional wedding dress of Hyderabadi Muslim brides in the Indian subcontinent.
 It is an elaborate wedding ensemble comprising a kurta (tunic), chooridaar (extra-long slim pants that gather at the ankles), and a 6-yard dupatta (stole or veil).

 History

 Early in the 17th century, Turkish and Persian craftsmen were invited to India by Mughal Empress Noor Jehan to craft a noble dress, that became particular only for family members of Mughal noble ladies.
 The art of dupatta crafting remains particular to Mughal descendants.
 Later, when Mughal governor Nizam-ul-Mulk declared his autonomy over Hyderabad Deccan Suba, the begums of Nizam's family modified the creative style of Mughals to form Khara Dupatta.
 Which was later practiced by general residents of Hyderabad.
 The montage gallery at Chowmahalla Palace exhibits the lifestyle royal dresses of Nizams Begums which includes Kara Dupatta.

 The ensemble

 Sometimes the kurta is worn with a long, lightweight sleeveless overcoat or a shorter koti, a bolero-like waistcoat.
 The brides wear a matching ghoonghat (veil) over the head.

 The dupatta is usually made of net material and embroidered with zardozi work.
 The border of the dupatta has masala or a ribbon border with embroidered golden motifs.